digidem/tile-downloader/README.md

 A client-side user interface for selecting a region to download for use in offline tile scenarios.
-Downloads the tiles as a tar file directly to the filesystem as a tar stream.
-Has been tested with an upwards of 15GB download without crashing on the latest version of Google Chrome.
+Downloads the tiles as a tar file directly to the filesystem as a tar stream without memory limits.

 Only works on Google Chrome.